 Considerations

 Don't eat a lot of salami or pepperoni.
-They aren't very nutritious and like all processed meats may increase your risk for cancer, heart disease and Type 2 diabetes, according to an article published in "BMJ Open" in 2012.
+They aren't very nutritious and like all processed meats may increase your risk for cancer, heart disease and Type 2 diabetes, according to an article published in "BMJ Open."
 Turkey and chicken are better options for topping your sandwiches, since they aren't processed and contain a lot less fat and sodium.